surfer getting ready to head into the water

 What Makes This Board Stand Out:

-This latest addition to the Skipper Quad Fin line has been upgraded with Catch Surf's innovative fin system for high performance, giving you more drive and better speed when it counts.
+The latest Skipper Quad Fin model comes upgraded with Catch Surf’s innovative fin system, delivering improved drive and speed exactly when you need it.

-With the Skipper Quad X Jamie O'Brien Pro, you're gonna stay psyched!
+With the Skipper Quad X Jamie O’Brien Pro, every session is guaranteed to keep your stoke high!

 Pros of this Board